Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Pepocin-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2000, Hirao, I. et al. had isolated aptamers that target pepocin from a degenerate RNA pool through in vitro selection.
+<p>In 2000, Hirao, I. et al. had isolated aptamers that target pepocin from a degenerate RNA pool through in vitro selection.
 These aptamers selectively bind to pepocin with dissociation constants ranging from 20 to 30 nM.
-Furthermore, they are capable of inhibiting the N-glycosidase activity of pepocin on rat liver 28 S rRNA<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.<br></font>
+Furthermore, they are capable of inhibiting the N-glycosidase activity of pepocin on rat liver 28 S rRNA<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>